rakeshongithub/app-template/README.md

 `npm run build` - create production ready code.
 It will move files into `.tmp/build`.

 `npm run startprod` - run application with production ready code.

+##Used Gulp Autoprefixer

+Write your CSS rules without vendor prefixes (in fact, forget about them entirely):

+Autoprefixer will use the data based on current browser popularity and property support to apply prefixes for you.
+You can try the [interactive demo](http://autoprefixer.github.io/) of Autoprefixer.

+###Input CSS

+`
+:fullscreen a {
+    display: flex
+}
+`

+###Output by Autoprefixer CSS

+`
+:-webkit-full-screen a {
+    display: -webkit-box;
+    display: -webkit-flex;
+    display: flex
+}
+:-moz-full-screen a {
+    display: flex
+}
+:-ms-fullscreen a {
+    display: -ms-flexbox;
+    display: flex
+}
+:fullscreen a {
+    display: -webkit-box;
+    display: -webkit-flex;
+    display: -ms-flexbox;
+    display: flex
+}
+`